Women's Center Programs and Services

 The first Take Back the Night event in the U.S took place in Philadelphia in October, 1975.
 Historically, women have felt the anxiety of walking alone at night and that is why Take Back the Night was organized.
 Imagine: a woman walks alone down a dark, deserted street.
 With every shadow she sees, and every sound she hears, her pounding heart flutters and skips a beat.
 She hurries her pace as she sees her destination become closer.
 She is almost there.
 She reaches the front door, goes inside, collects herself and moves on, forgetting, at least for tonight, the gripping fear that momentarily enveloped her life.
 This scene could have occurred anywhere last night, last year, or even 100 years ago.
 As such, Philadelphia residents rallied after the murder of microbiologist Susan Alexander Speeth, who was stabbed by a stranger a block from her home while walking alone.

 V-Day UNF is a volunteer collaboration between students, faculty, staff and community partners, sponsored by the UNF Women’s Center.
 V-Day UNF presents benefit performances of "The Vagina Monologues" as well as various educational and awareness-raising events throughout spring semester.

 Women's History Month

-Each year, in the month of March, we celebrate Women's History Month with a wide variety of fun and educational events, including awarding our Women's History Month scholarship and the Susan B. Anthony Award.
+Each year, in the month of March, we celebrate Women's History Month with a wide variety of fun and educational events, including awarding our Women's History Month scholarship and the Gender Equity Award.
 Our special Women's History Month events can be found by clicking below!

 Women's History Month Events